bebop-001/Notes/README.md

 works.

 Wed Dec  4 13:21:49 PST 2019
-Added an internal file to keep trak of write-protected.
+Added an internal file to keep track of write-protected.
 Not real file-system write protect but better than nothing.

 Modified title in action bar to show file is modified and readonly/read-write.